errsole/errsole.js/docs/sqlite-storage.md

 # Errsole with SQLite

-SQLite stores databases as files.
-So, your app logs will be stored as a file on your server.
+SQLite stores databases as files, so your app logs will be stored in a file on your server.

 ### 1. Install the modules